mxumichael/RailsClassPortal/README.md

 Admins may enroll users (instructors & students) in a course from the listed users page.

-Course materials may be added by modifying the description section of a course.
+Course materials may be added to a course from the indivudal course's page

 New courses should have a status of:
 Active